 What to do: You may not need to do anything if the changes don't bother you.
-If your vision alters significantly, however, talk to your doctor.
+If they do, talk to your doctor.
 You may need to change your prescription if you wear glasses.
-Most eye experts advise against getting lasik surgery or being fitted for new contacts during pregnancy.
-The reason: the shape of your cornea will revert to normal after your pregnancy is over.
+Most eye experts advise against getting LASIK surgery or being fitted for new contacts during pregnancy.
+Get more information about LASIK eye surgery and pregnancy.
+Your eyes will go back to normal when your pregnancy is over.

 Vision changes can be a sign of this potentially serious problem that occurs in a small number of pregnant women.
 It’s marked by high blood pressure and signs of damage to another organ.
 Symptoms include:

 What to do: If you have any of these symptoms, call your doctor ASAP or go to the ER.
 Preeclampsia can progress rapidly and cause bleeding and other serious problems.